 “I was lucky enough to have one of the greatest teachers I have ever met.
 Master Michak has inspired me to continue my training well past the level of a Black Belt and I thank him for changing my life.”

 In 1996 Bridget Morrissey was ranked as a #1 competitor in Kobudo (weapons) and #1 in Kata (empty hand forms) in her division in the United States with the National Sport Karate Association.
 Since 1996 she was the co-owner of American Dojo Karate in Scranton.
 She is on the faculty at the University of Scranton where she teaches Self Defense.
 She is also the co-founder and promoter of the Master’s Cup Karate Tournament, that was held at the University of Scranton in June 2001 and is upcoming in Spring 2002.

-Sensei Morrissey is also credited with creating safe Seminars with Sensei Stephanie Sawchak.
-These seminars introduce close quarter defensive techniques to the non martial artist.
-She is also the founder of the American Dojo Karate's Kobudo Kai.
+Sensei Bridget Morrissey is also credited with creating Safe Seminars with Sensei Stephanie Sawchak.
+These seminars introduced close quarter defensive techniques to the non martial artists.
+She was also the founder of the American Dojo Karate’s Kobudo Kai.